 - Personal exemptions are repealed at all income levels.

 - Individual deduction for state and local taxes for income, sales and property is limited in the aggregate to $10,000 for married and single filers, $5,000 for married filing separately filers

 - Most miscellaneous itemized deductions that were subject to the 2% of adjusted gross income floor will no longer be allowed.
 Common examples of these expenses are tax preparation fees, investment expenses, union dues and employee's unreimbursed business expenses.

-- Interest deduction on a home equity loan is limited to a maximum $100,000 loan used to substantially improve a qualified residence of the taxpayer.
+- Interest deduction on a home equity loan is limited to a maximum $100,000 loan used to buy or substantially improve a qualified residence of the taxpayer.
 The interest on a home equity loan for any other purpose will not be deductible.